romilly/multi-VL53L0X/plan/journal.md

 I have two approaches in mind:

-1. Use an Arduino slave that selectively enables the chips and gives each a unique I2C address
 1. Use an I2C multiplexer
+1. Use an Arduino SPI slave that selectively enables the chips and gives each a unique I2C address

+## Saturday 04 April 2020

+I successfully ran the multiplexer on an Adafruit CircuitPython board and a veteran Raspberry Pi a couple of days ago.

+I'm currently working thorough a series of steps towards the SPI slave solution.

+More info on my [blog](https://blog.rareschool.com/).

+Code is here.